meshcalero/rmdl/models/RMDL_AST.rmd.md

 ### ParameterValue : Choice (named)

-The value passed to a parameter of a type can be either a scalar value, a reference to some other type or a reference to a parameter in the context
+The value passed to a parameter of a type can be either a scalar value, a enumeration identifier, a reference to some other type or a reference to a parameter in the context

 * value : ScalarValue
+* enum : Identifier
 * typeRef : TypeReference
 * paramRef : Identifier